MitchMcQuinn/LUNA-bot/README.md

 - Captures comprehensive data about messages, authors, members, and channels
 - Forwards all data to LUNA workflows for processing
 - Maintains separate sessions for each Discord channel
-- Responds back to Discord with LUNA's responses

 ## Setup